 ii) The Deuxieme Prix’ presented by Ron Hollands Esq. in 1957 for the second best placed boat.

 iii) ‘B.A.R.
 Cup’ presented by Mrs J.W.
 Robertson in 1957 for the third best placed boat.

-- The best aggregate of points for the season shall be calculated from the Saturday races; one discard for every three races completed, worst races to be discarded.
+The best aggregate of points for the season shall be calculated from the Saturday races; one discard for every five races completed, worst races to be discarded.

 iv) ‘The Medway Dragon Gold Cup’ presented by Mr Bruce Boyd and Mrs Pepita Ratnage in 2012 for the overall season’s winner with no discards.
 It is to be awarded to the Dragon with the lowest points score without discards during the overall Saturday racing.
 In the event that the lowest number of points without discards is achieved by a Dragon that has also, in the same season, won the Irish Silver Bowl, the Deuxieme Prix or the BAR Cup, then the Medway Dragon Gold Cup is to be awarded to the next lowest scoring boat.
 If two boats have the same lowest points in any one season, the winner will be the boat with the number of lowest scoring places achieved.

 v) ‘Proton Cup’ presented by Charles C. Price Esq. of Pennsylvania, USA in 1958.
 This series is scheduled to take place on the first four Saturdays of the season.
 A boats series score will be her total score for all the races completed.

 vi) ‘The Dragon Flagon’ A silver trophy given in memory of David Dann (presented 2006).
 This series comprises a maximum of 6 races, scheduled to commence on the Saturday of the spring Bank Holiday and end on the Saturday prior to the commencement of the Medway Keel Boat Regatta.
 When 6 races have been completed a boat’s score will be her total score